 - Providing potentially life-saving medicines should be done on a fair and sustainable basis without undermining ongoing clinical trials.

-Investigational medicines are provided to patients only through treating physicians who must follow all applicable safety-reporting regulations of the respective country.
+Investigational medicines are provided to patients only through treating physicians who obtain the relevant approval on behalf of their patient from the relevant regulatory agency and follow all applicable safety-reporting regulations of the respective country.